 1 1/2 cup rye flour + 2 tablespoons extra

 1 teaspoon ground cinnamon

 1 teaspoon sea salt

 Preheat the oven to 180C/350F.
 Line the cookie sheet with parchment paper.

 In a large bowl, combine the sugar, oats, cocoa powder, rye flour, cinnamon and salt.
 Pour the oil and water into the dry ingredients.
 Add baking soda with lemon juice.
 Mix everything well.
-The dough should be thick, sticky and just like a viscous liquid.
+The dough should be thick, sticky and viscous.

 Spread 2 tablespoons of the rye flour onto the working surface.
 Scoop a tablespoon of the dough with a small disher/cookie scoop into the flour and roll into a ball.
 Place on prepared cookie sheet, it will spread immediately into a cookie.
 Repeat with the remaining dough.
 Space the cookies about 5 cm/2 inches apart.
 Sprinkle a few flakes of the sea salt over each cookies gently pressing them in so they stick (if desirable).
 Bake for 10-15 minutes until the cookies have puffed up and fragrant.
 Let cool on the baking sheet for about 5 minutes before transferring to a wire rack.